ZeevG/python-forecast.io/README.rst

 This is a wrapper for the forecast.io API.
 It allows you to get the weather for any location, now, in the past, or future.

 The Basic Use section covers enough to get you going.
-I suggest also reading the source if you want to know more about how to use the wrapper or what its doing (it’s very simple).
+I suggest also reading the source if you want to know more about how to use the wrapper or what its doing (it's very simple).

 Installation